aploese/spsw/README.md

 SerialPortSocket serialPort = LoggingSerialPortSocket.wrapWithAsciiOutputStream(serialPortSocketFactory.createSerialPortSocket(portName), new FileOutputStream(logFile), false, TimeStampLogging.NONE);

 ```

-if you want the bytes passed as hex use `LoggingSerialPortSocket.wrapWithHexOutputStream` instead.
+If you want the bytes passed formatted as hex use `LoggingSerialPortSocket.wrapWithHexOutputStream` instead.

 ## Testing Hardware